The Blank Slate Internet

 with the work of Charles Sanders Peirce.
 [12]

-Consistent with the Peircean viewpoint, human interpretation transforms symbol
+Consistent with the Peircean viewpoint, human interpretation transforms

 systems into the contents of awareness.

-Data processing can produce symbol systems
+processing will produce symbol systems

-systems.
 These symbol systems may be

-designated to produce a context and within that context a mechanism may be used
+designated to produce a context and within that context a mechanism may

 to control other mechanisms.
 The